Shooter (2007 film): Development

 The novel Point of Impact was in development first at Universal and later at Paramount for twelve years, with seven screenwriters attempting many adaptations.
 The author Stephen Hunter also tried to adapt the book but was put off by the experience and disconnected himself from the process.
+In 2000, William Friedkin agreed to direct the film with Tommy Lee Jones starring as Bob Lee Swagger.
+However, the writers were unable to complete a script, and Friedkin and Jones to decide to make The Hunted (2003) instead.
+That film incorporated many of Friedkin's ideas for Shooter, and its protagonist L.T.
+Bonham was also based on Jones's planned portrayal of Swagger.
+Friedkin expressed interest in additionally directing Shooter as a sequel to The Hunted, but ultimately did not.

 Jonathan Lemkin read the book and some of the previous drafts and was able to avoid repeating some of the same mistakes.
 Lemkin updated the story away from the original post Vietnam setting, and restructured the story bringing the main event to the end of the first act, and to cut the multiple plot lines down to just the A story.
 His page 1 rewrite of the screenplay attracted Wahlberg and Fuqua, and on his second draft, the film got the green light to go into production.
 Unusual for a screenplay with such a long development process and multiple rewrites, Lemkin retained sole credit after Writers Guild of America arbitration.